 Despite the perception that contractors can disappear quickly, many freelance workers will be happy to commit to working with you and your business on a longer-term basis.
 If your business ebbs and flows, you may want to have a reliable roster of contractors that can take on extra work during the busy season, but that you won’t need to pay during quieter months.

 Working with contractors can be appealing because of the simplicity from a tax reporting and paperwork standpoint.
-You generally won’t have to process payroll or remit taxes for contractors.
+You will not have to pay for their Canada Pension Plan (CPP/QPP) contributions or remit their payroll taxes to the CRA.
 You’ll also be off the hook for paying for employee benefits like health care, maternity/paternity leave, and vacation time.

 Since contractors are responsible for managing their own taxes and fees, plus generally provide their own tools and equipment, their rates will be higher than if you were to hire an employee.